-Play an important role in making buildings more energy-efficient, healthy, and environmentally sustainable places to live and work by becoming a Green Globes Professional TM, Green Globes AssessorTM or Green Globes Guiding Principles Compliance ProfessionalTM.
+Play an important role in making buildings more energy-efficient, healthy, and environmentally sustainable places to live and work by becoming a Green Globes Emerging Professional, Green Globes Professional®, Green Globes Assessor®, Guiding Principles Compliance Professional®, or Fellow.
 Our trained professional network supports the growth of green building certifications and increases national awareness of green building best practices.

 The Green Globes Emerging Professional (GGEP) program is designed for college students pursuing a design, engineering, and/or sustainability degree, although students in any discipline are welcome.
 GGEP candidates may also be architects, engineers, or sustainability professionals early in their career who do not have the 5 years of experience required to become a Green Globes Professional (GGP).
 For more information on becoming a GGEP click here.

-Trained specifically in the Green Globes® building assessment and certification process, certified GGPs are qualified industry professionals ready to share their insights.
-Professionals seeking the GGP designation need at least five years of experience in the design and construction phases of green buildings in the commercial, educational, industrial or healthcare sectors.
+Trained specifically in the Green Globes® building assessment and certification process, credentialed GGPs are qualified industry professionals ready to share their insights.
+Professionals seeking the GGP credential need at least five years of experience in the design and construction phases of green buildings in the commercial, educational, industrial or healthcare sectors.
 For more information on becoming a GGP click here.

-Certified GGAs are technical experts in the areas of sustainable design, construction, energy and facility management.
+Credentialed GGAs are technical experts in the areas of sustainable design, construction, energy and facility management.
 Each GGA must complete an extensive training process to qualify as a GGA.
-Once the designation is earned, GBI contracts GGAs to perform independent third-party assessments for prospective Green Globes building projects.
+Once the credential is earned, GBI contracts GGAs to perform independent third-party assessments for prospective Green Globes building projects.
 For more information on becoming a GGA click here.